-General Rules and Regulations:
+General Rules and Regulations

-- Read all General Rules and Livestock General Requirements and follow all health requirements (see pages 9). - Members must have cared for and trained the dog, which must be owned/leased by the member or owned by the member's immediate family since June 1, 2025. - · All exhibitors must present a completed Dog Health Form at Check-In in order to participate in the show. - A dog cannot be shown in the same obedience class more than one year except in open or utility. - Dogs may be registered, unregistered, crossbred, male or female. - Puppies must be at least 3 months of age.
+- Members must have cared for and trained the dog, which must be owned/leased by the member or owned by the member's immediate family since June 1, 2025. - · All exhibitors must present a completed Dog Health Form at Check-In in order to participate in the show. - A dog cannot be shown in the same obedience class more than one year except in open or utility. - Dogs may be registered, unregistered, crossbred, male or female. - Puppies must be at least 3 months of age.
 Dogs must be over 6 months of age in order to compete in obedience classes. - Members may show the same dog in obedience, showmanship, and grooming classes. - Members may show more than one dog in each obedience class but each dog must have a separate handler for group exercises.
 Limit 3 entries per class.
 Premiums will be paid on two entries per class.
 A maximum of 15 premiums will be paid to any one member for Dogs.
 A dog may only show in one obedience class. - Dogs must be under the control/supervision of the 4-H member and their family at all times.
 Dogs must be kept on a 6 foot leather/nylon/canvas leash and a sturdy collar.
 Prong/spike/electronic collars are not allowed.
 Any dog which shows aggression toward either people or other dogs cannot be shown and must be removed from the show. - Dogs in season will not be allowed in the judging area during the show, but at the judge's discretion may be allowed to be show separately after the regular classes. - Grooming classes will run concurrently with obedience classes.
 At the judge's discretion, allowances may be made for members who are showing in both grooming and obedience classes. - A run off will be held in the case of a tie for total score as follows: - Beginners or graduate beginners; healing on lead exercises will be used. - All other classes: novice off lead exercises will be used. - · Dog Grooming - In grooming classes, the condition of the dog and member's knowledge are judged, NOT the member's skill in showing the dog.
 Members should refer to the 4-H book for grooming guidelines. - Dogs must NOT have been professionally groomed for at least 8 weeks before the 4-H show.
 Dogs will be scored on overall body condition as well as the condition of the coat, eyes, ears, teeth, and toenails.

-The Quality Assurance and Ethics training is required for all youth that enroll in cats, dogs, horses, poultry, and rabbits.
+The Quality Assurance and Ethics training is required for all youth that enroll in Cats, Dogs, Horses, Poultry, and Rabbits.
 4-H members must complete this training ONCE in their 4-H career.
-The online training can be accessed on ZSuite.
-Training for the 2025 4-H Fair must be completed by June 30th.
+The online training can be accessed at 4h.zsuite.org (course instructions can be found at go.illinois.edu/TakeQAEC).
+Training for the 2025 4-H Fair must be completed by May 31st.